diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 ### 2.2.
 Implementation Examples

-**What you can do:** Provide concrete implementation examples that demonstrate your preferred patterns and coding styles, serving as templates for Copilot to follow.
+**What we can do:** Provide concrete implementation examples that demonstrate our preferred patterns and coding styles, serving as templates for Copilot to follow.

 **Why this improves Copilot understanding:** Concrete implementation examples show Copilot the preferred patterns and coding styles for your project.
 When Copilot sees how you handle period calculations or batch processing, it can suggest similar patterns for new functionality, maintaining consistency across your codebase.